moraneharsh/Chirantanbanik/README.md

 ## Hello People <img src = "https://raw.githubusercontent.com/MartinHeinz/MartinHeinz/master/wave.gif" width = 50px> </h1>
 <p align='center'>

 *Myself Chirantan Banik currently a second-year B.Tech(CSE) student at Sikkim Manipal Institute of Technology.
 I'm the type of person who enjoys trying new things and taking on new challenges.
-Exploring and learning about fields such as Android and Web development.
+Exploring and learning about fields such as Android and Full Stack Development.
 Experiencing a beautiful flim called Life*

 - 🔭 *I’m currently working on exceling my skills and building myself.*
 - 🌱 *I’m currently learning Android and Web Development.*